cprocino/engineering_4_notebook/README.md

 ### Assignment Description

 this was a CAD assignment where we designed a beam under spesific qualifactions in order to hold the most amount of wieght

+## beam 1
+### Assignment Description

+this is the first one and we did it without any FEA
 ### Evidence

  ![png](images/Beam.png)